Poisson Centralisers and Polynomial Superintegrability for Magnetic Geodesic Flows on Reductive Homogeneous Spaces: Introduction

 Recently, additional developments have advanced in the construction of superintegrable systems using both algebraic and geometric approaches.
 For instance, the Gelfand-Cetlin system, introduced by Guillemin and Sternberg \cite{GuilleminSternberg1983}, provides a concrete family of conserved quantities on coadjoint orbits (e.g., flag manifolds) of unitary groups, thereby demonstrating integrability in those cases.
 These works illustrate how algebraic and geometric techniques (such as exploiting Lie algebra invariants or moment maps along a chain of subgroups) can lead to obtaining explicit first integrals for geodesic flows.
 These first integrals are usually polynomials in terms of the basis of Lie algebras and need not all Poisson-commute, provided that they generate a commutative subalgebra of sufficiently large dimension.
 This broader integrability context has been employed in different frameworks.
-For example, Efimov \cite{MR2141306} established the noncommutative integrability of certain magnetic geodesic flows on homogeneous symplectic manifolds, and Reshetikhin \cite{MR3493688} formalized the construction to implement the Poisson projection chains and provided the equivalent relations between two superintegrable systems.
+For example, Efimov \cite{MR2141306} established the noncommutative integrability of certain magnetic geodesic flows on homogeneous symplectic manifolds, and Reshetikhin \cite{MR3493688} used the superintegrable Poisson chain $M \to \mathcal{P} \to \mathcal{B}$ (See Definition \ref{def:superge}) to describe the superintegrability of a symplectic manifold $M$.
 More recently, novel superintegrable systems have been developed on moduli spaces and in other Lie-theoretic contexts \cite{MR4299124}, demonstrating a growing interest in integrable structures associated with symmetric and homogeneous spaces.